 For BAKED, Sophie plans to share her take on modern ‘granola’ food – often utilizing whole-grain flours, always vegan, and most often than not naturally sweetened and made with nourishing ingredients.
 She gets most excited when she is sprinkling Maldon sea salt on chocolate cookies, adding fresh garden herbs to cakes, or blending up raw desserts with her favourite superfoods.

 Alanna is a Toronto-based food stylist, recipe developer, photographer — and lover of all things sweet.
-She’s currently the food editor for Canadian Living Magazine.
+She’s also the former Food Editor Canadian Living Magazine.
 For years, she has worked as a freelancer developing recipes and other food content for a variety of brands such as Natrel, McCormick Canada, and Dr. Oetker and she’s also contributed to a variety of publications and cookbooks.
 To Alanna, there is no better way to spend a weekend than crafting some elaborate, carb-centric project, whether it’s homemade pasta, a decadent layer cake, or a slow-fermented loaf of sourdough.
 She blogs about her culinary adventures at home and abroad at One Tough Cookie.

 For BAKED, she will be bringing you mouthwatering desserts that you’ll turn to time and again down the road.
 She loves to pair traditional dishes with a new twist on flavour — think apple pies with a sage butter crust, or challah stuffed with fig jam and candied ginger.
 Her mouth is watering just thinking about it!